leetfin/redventure/guide.md

 # Adventure

-In this RPG cog originally by locastan - TrustyJAID, Draper, and aikaterna have crafted a fun idle game you can play with the members of your servers.
+Welcome to Adventure!
+This is a text-based RPG idle game that you play with other server members.
+It was originally created by [locastan](https://github.com/locastan/gobcog), and was greatly improved by [aikaterna](https://github.com/aikaterna/gobcog), TrustyJAID, and Draper.
+This fork was meant for use with Leet's bots, but will continually merge upstream patches and improvements.

 ## Basic Usage

 `[p]` in this readme represents your bot's command prefix.
+For Cobalt, this prefix is `?`.
-Whenever you see a command in this guide, you can receive more detailed help by using `[p]help` with the command name.
+Whenever you see a command in this guide, you can receive more detailed help by using `[p]help` followed by the command.
+Each command should be sent as it's own message.

 To start an adventure, use `[p]adventure` or `[p]a`.
 Reactions will appear underneath the text of the adventure randomly selected for your group.
 Use 🗡 to attack the monster, ✨ to use magic on the monster, 🗨 to talk with the monster, 🛐 to pray to the god Herbert (customizable).
 The more people helping the easier it is to defeat the monster and acquire its loot.

+### Quick Reference

+Coming Soon (TM)

 ## Hero/Heroclass